Gambia

 Trade Partners

-The Gambia's most important trading partners are Togo, the EU and Ivory Coast.
-The largest share of exports, over 60%, go to Mali, followed by China.
-The most important source of imports is Togo, followed by the EU, Ivory Coast and China.
+The Gambia's most important trading partners are Togo, the EU and Côte d'Ivoire.
+The largest share of exports, over 60%, goes to Mali, followed by China and the EU.
+The most important source of imports is Togo, followed by the EU, Côte d'Ivoire and China.

 Economic Structure